opentensor/developer-docs/docs/btcli/btcli-playground.md

 This page gives the user a chance to try out some BTCLI functionality right in the browser.

+The BTCLI Live Coding Playground is an ephemeral environment run in a container, meaning nothing stays in between requests, so you'll have to load in you wallet each time.
+For this reason, you must only use test wallets in the playground.
+Any coldkey used in the playground should be considered compromised.

 :::warn
 Do not enter the seed phrase for a wallet with *real (main "finney" network)* TAO.
+This is not a secure code execution environment.

 This page is for practice/education/entertainment purposes only.
 :::

-## creating and importing wallets

-the playground is an ephemeral environment run in a container, meaning nothing stays in between requests, so you'll have to load in you wallet each time.
-For this reason, you must only use test wallets in the playground.
-Any coldkey used in the playground should be considered compromised.

 ### Import wallets and check balances.

-I've created two wallets for this tutorial.
-Run the code below to import them into bittensor-codex (the code execution service), and list them to see their public keys.
+I've created two wallets for this tutorial and put some testnet TAO into them.
+Run the code below to import them into bittensor-codex(the code execution service), and list them to see their public keys.

 :::tip run it!
 <codapi-settings url="https://bittensor-codex.com/v1">